stong123566/Zappy.API/v2.0/Rate/Call_One_Carrier.md

-#  Get the available shipping rates for a single item
+#  Get the available shipping rates for Specific Carrier

 Allows third-party systems to get a list of applicable shipping rate based on the passed sender's address, recipient's address and parcel(s)’ dimensions.